⭐ Service · ACHC-Accredited · PA Medicaid CHC In-Network ⭐

 Companion Care FAQ

-The most common questions Greater Philadelphia and Bucks County families ask before starting companion care.
+The most common questions Greater Philadelphia and Bucks County families ask before starting companion care services.

-Companion care at home is non-medical support that keeps a senior or adult safe, engaged, and connected — without hands-on physical assistance.
+Companion care is non-medical, non-hands-on in-home care that keeps a senior or adult safely engaged at home.
 It includes friendly conversation, light housekeeping, errands, meal preparation, medication reminders, transportation, reading, games, and social engagement.
-Companion caregiving fills the gap when someone doesn't need a bathing aide but shouldn't be alone all day.
+These are the Instrumental Activities of Daily Living a healthy adult typically does for themselves.
+Companion caregiving is for clients who do not need a bathing aide but should not be alone all day.

 What's the difference between companion care and personal care?

-Companion care is non-hands-on — conversation, housekeeping, errands, social engagement.
-Personal care involves hands-on physical assistance — bathing, dressing, transfers, toileting — requiring a trained home health aide.
+Companion care is non-hands-on.
+It covers conversation, housekeeping, errands, and social engagement.
+Personal care involves hands-on physical assistance such as bathing, dressing, transfers, and toileting, and requires a trained home health aide.
 Many A-Team clients receive both: personal care in the morning for the bath and dressing routine, then companion care during the day.

 Does Pennsylvania Medicaid cover companion care?

 Yes.
 Pennsylvania Community HealthChoices (CHC) Medicaid covers companion-level in-home care for eligible adults age 21+.
 A-Team is in-network with all three CHC plans: Keystone First CHC, UPMC CHC, and PA Health & Wellness CHC.
-We also accept private pay and long-term care insurance.
+We also accept private pay, long-term care insurance, and VA Aid & Attendance.

 Can a family member be paid to provide companion care?